- Brother Machines

 Many home embroiderers have purchased several embroidery machines over the years but still struggle with the basic physics of embroidering certain articles.
 Don’t worry, it’s probably not your fault.
 Hooped machine embroidery can be demanding and the tools you use can certainly make a difference.

 Did you know that the basic principle of a home embroidery machine has changed little since the first fully automated machine was launched back in the late 1980s?
-They featured a single needle design, a hooping system that by commercial standards was left wanting and a thread tension system that is not ideally suited to embroidery.
-Sadly, even the latest home embroidery machines selling at almost $10,000 have not adopted these commercial standards.
+They featured a single-needle design, a hooping system that by commercial standards was left wanting and a thread tension system that is not ideally suited to embroidery.
+Sadly, even the latest home embroidery machines selling at almost $10,000 have not all adopted the most basic commercial standards.

-In this article, I will explain the real differences between the latest multi-needle embroidery machines and their household cousins.
-You will then have a better understanding as to why certain designs simply don’t stitch as well as you would like.
+In this article I will explain the real differences between the latest multi-needle embroidery machines and their household cousins.
+You will then have a better understanding as to why sometimes certain designs simply don’t stitch as well as you would like.

-We have focused primarily on the Brother PR Series, our reference machines and firmly believe these to be the outstanding class leaders in embroidery technology today.
-You will be amazed at how simple the latest technology really is to use and how this translates into better quality embroidery.
+We have focussed primarily on the Brother PR series – our reference machines, and firmly believe these to be the outstanding class-leaders in embroidery technology today.
+You will be amazed at how simple the latest technology is to use and how this translates into better quality embroidery.

 Multi-needle means the machine incorporates more than one needle in the sewing head.
 Typically, machines can vary from 4 to 16 needles and more needles will generally mean a larger, heavier machine.
 This is an important consideration and your choice of machine can be influenced by the size and location of your sewing or embroidery room.